z-shell/zinit/README.md

 - 05-11-2021

-  - The packages have been disconnected from NPM registry and now live only on z-shell organization under #zinit-packages tag.
+  - The packages have been disconnected from NPM registry and now live only on z-shell organization under #zinit-package tag.
 Publishing to NPM isn't needed.
   - There are two interesting packages, [any-gem](https://github.com/z-shell/any-gem) and [any-node](https://github.com/z-shell/any-node).
 They allow to install any